 The most successful marketing automation programs employ the three automation pillars: data, rules, and content.
 This trifecta will power your automation success.

-Data refers to the data you have about your customers, which might be recorded in your email service provider, or could be recorded in an e-commerce platform or CRM.
+Data refers to the data you have about your customers, which might be recorded in your email service provider, an e-commerce platform, or CRM.
 Data might include:

-Finally, content is what’s actually in the emails you automate.
-Your content needs to be well-written, well-designed and targeted to your recipients.
+Content is what’s actually in the emails you automate.
+Your content needs to be well written, well designed, and targeted to your recipients.

 Automation works best when you consider your customer’s overall journey with your business.
 You should think of each email as a stop on that journey, and each stop should build on the last.

-You should plot out which messages subscribers will receive, and when they will receive them.
-For example, if you had an accounting software company and wanted to send subscribers a welcome series, which ended in a call-to-action to purchase your product, you could map it out like this:
+You should plot out which messages subscribers will receive and when they will receive them.
+For example, if you had an accounting software company and wanted to send subscribers a welcome series that ended in a call to action to purchase your product, you could map it out like this: